fairkid-ai/py-xiaozhi/README.md

   * Bind your client to the Xiozhi server: [xiaozhi.me](https://xiaozhi.me/) before talking to it.
   * Refer to [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) for more help on how to use Xiaozhi.
 ## Known issues and limitations
  - [ ] The Websocket client does not currently support multiple conversations.
 Quit and restart the client to start a new conversation.
-Ihe issue will be addressed in future updates.
+The issue will be addressed in future updates.

 ## Requirements and Contributions
 Contributions are warmly welcome!
 Please submit issues or pull requests if you have any suggestions or improvements.